Dungka!: Music video

+Live performances and other use

-SB19 promoted "Dungka!" with live performances.
-Following the release of the EP on April 25, the band arranged a flash mob in Taguig and performed the song with "Dam".
-The group followed it with a television performance of the song on April 26 during their appearance on the variety show It's Showtime.
-On May 7, they appeared on the Wish 107.5 Bus, where they performed a three-song set list comprising "Dungka!".
+Following the release of Simula at Wakas, SB19 arranged a surprise flash mob in Bonifacio Global City in Taguig on April 25 and performed the song with "Dam".
+The band followed it with a television performance of "Dungka!" during their appearance on the variety show It's Showtime on April 26.
+On May 7, the group appeared on the Wish 107.5 Bus, performing a three-song set list.
+It includes "Dungka!", which they performed it on a makeshift stage outside the bus.
 In support of the EP, SB19 embarked on their third world tour, the Simula at Wakas World Tour (2025), with the song included on its set list.

+SB19 appeared at the Hito Music Awards 2025 in Taiwan on June 21, performing the song during the ceremony.
+The band went to Rome, Italy and served as a guest performer at the Sama sa Roma 2025 event on October 12, where "Dungka!" among the songs they performed.
+On November 30, the group performed the song during their halftime show at the Honor of Kings International Championship 2025 held at the Ayala Malls Manila Bay in Parañaque.
+Shortly after, they went to Kaohsiung, Taiwan to perform at the ACON 2025 festival held at the Kaohsiung National Stadium on December 7, where they performed four songs, including "Dungka!".

-Aside from live performances, a snippet of the song was featured in a video uploaded in June by FIFA on TikTok.
+In other uses, a snippet of the song was featured in a video uploaded in June by FIFA on TikTok.
 The song was also featured in a music video for the 2025 video game Fatal Fury: City of the Wolves.

 Credits and personnel

 Credits are adapted from the song's music video.